 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-A7 is the clear winner of the match-up (10 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-A7 emerges as the winner of the contest (9 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.